aMLLibrary/aMLLibrary/example_configurations/README.md

 ```
 [SectionName1]
 option1 = value1
-option2 = value2
+option2 = value2  # This is a comment, it will be ignored in the parsing of the file

 [SectionName2]
-option3 = value3  # This is a comment, it will be ignored in the parsing of the file
+option3 = value3
+option4 = [valueA, valueB]  # List of values
+option5 = {keyA: valA, keyB: valB}  # Key-value dictionary
 ```
 For usage examples of the listed options, please check the configuration files in this folder.